-Qualifications: A level visual arts based subjects and BTEC Level 3 Fashion.
+Qualifications: A' level Visual Artsbased subjects, including Photography, BTEC Level 3 Art courses.

-Career Opportunities: Successful A level or BTEC level 3 portfolios allow many students to move straight onto a fashion or textiles degree or even a foundation year.
-This would provide them the opportunity to develop a career within the fashion or textiles industry.
+Career Opportunities: Successful A' level or BTEC Level 3 portfolios allow many students to move straight onto an art based degree or a foundation year.
+This would provide them the opportunity to develop a career within the photography, media and art and design industry.